Offensive Weapons, Knife Crime Practical Guidance

 The orders may be made in relation to any person aged 12 or over (although information from the Youth Offending Team will be required for any person under 18 years old, except in urgent ‘without notice’ cases where an interim order is sought).

-For the stand alone application by the Police the court has to be satisfied on the balance of probabilities that the defendant had with them on at least two occasions in the relevant period, a bladed article without good reason or lawful excuse either in public or on educational premises and the court deems it necessary to make the order to protect the public from the risk of harm involving a bladed article, to protect any particular members of the public in England and Wales (including the defendant) from such risk, or to prevent the defendant from committing an offence involving a bladed article.
+For the stand alone application by the Police the court has to be satisfied on the balance of probabilities that the defendant had with them on at least two occasions in the relevant period, a bladed article without good reason or lawful authority, either in public or on school or further educational premises, and the court deems it necessary to make the order to protect the public from the risk of harm involving a bladed article, to protect any particular members of the public in England and Wales (including the defendant) from such risk, or to prevent the defendant from committing an offence involving a bladed article.
+The relevant period is 2 years before the date the order is made, but can only include events which took place after the section came into force (partial implementation took place on 5 July 2021)

-Note: KCPOs will initially only be available in the pilot areas.
+NOTE: KCPOs will initially only be available in London during the pilot which commenced on 5 July 2021.

 During any knife crime investigation, police should capture intelligence from the offender on where the knife was obtained.
 This can be done during the interview and should include whether it was purchased, stolen or obtained by other means.
 This may highlight other investigative lines regarding the supply of knives.